JDJCREATES/Google-Deepmind-2/TASKS-JDJ.md

 **1-1-26** HAPPY NEW YEAR JDJ..

+[] implement "chats" or saved agent runs
+  > can be utilized later for

 [] fix coder
   > logic
   > prompts
   > optimizations and performance
   > ensure it auto updates tasks list or Orchestrator?
-  > clearly define agent roles again, reassess need for 4..
+  > clearly define agent roles again, re-assess need for 4..
+  > coder takes most token usage especially with new files

 **12-31-25**